anand193/California-House-Price-Prediction-using-ML/README.md

-🏡 California House Price Prediction (KNN)
 Overview

 This project predicts house prices in California using K-Nearest Neighbors (KNN) regression.
-It aims to analyze the factors influencing housing prices and provide accurate predictions using machine learning techniques.
+It analyzes the factors influencing housing prices and provides accurate predictions using machine learning techniques.

 Dataset

-The dataset is publicly available and contains California housing data with the following key columns:
+The dataset contains California housing data with the following columns:

 median_income: Median income of households in the area